 Row 11: Ch 3, then work 1 dc2tg.
 Then work 1 dc into each remaining stitch.
 Sl st into the third ch to close.
 (19 stitches)

-Row 12: Ch 3, then work 1 dc2tg.
+12: Ch 3, then work 1 dc2tg.
 Then work 1 dc into the next 5 stitches.
-After that, work 3 fpdc2tg followed by 1dc into each of the remaining six stitches.
-Sl st into the third ch to close.
-(16 stitches)

-Row 13: Ch 3, then work 1 dc into each of the next six stitches.
-Then work 2 fpdc into each of the next three stitches followed by 1 dc into each of the next six stitches.
-Sl st into the third ch to close.
-(19 stitches)
+13: Ch 3, then work 1 dc into each of the next six stitches.
+Then work

-Row 14: Ch 3, then *2 dc followed by 1 dc into each of the next five stitches*.
-Repeat *to* all the way around, then sl st into the third ch to close.
-(22 stitches)
+14: Ch 3, then *2 dc followed by 1 dc into each of the next five

 Row 16: Ch 3, then work 1 dc into each stitch all the way around.
 Sl st into the third ch to close the row.
 (25 stitches)